CSCfi/rstudio-daki/README.md

 First, navigate to [CSC Notebooks](https://notebooks.csc.fi) service using your HAKA authentication.
 The landing page after logging in shows a dashboard with a list of Blueprints which are ready for launching.
 In the list you can find a blueprint with name,  "Rstudio environment for DAKI and teaching activities".
 This rstudio has all required R packages.

-## Acessing openshift rstudio application via notebooks environment
+## Acessing a custome openshift rstudio application via notebooks environment

 ### Login to CSC Notebooks to set up a group